-- (b) The senior Employee having the ability, knowledge and qualifications necessary for the position shall be appointed. - (c) Conditional on satisfactory service the trial promotion shall become permanent after the period of sixty (60) calendar days.
-In the event the successful applicant proves unsatisfactory, or the position proves unsatisfactory to the applicant, during the aforementioned trial period, he shall return to his former position without loss of the seniority and salary of his former position, and any other Employee promoted or transferred because of the rearrangements of positions shall also be returned to his former position without loss of the seniority and salary of his former position. - (d) The Union shall be notified in writing of all postings, appointments, hiring, layoffs or rehirings as they apply to positions within five (5) working days.
+- (b) The senior Employee having the ability, skills, knowledge and qualifications necessary for the position shall be appointed. - (c) Conditional on satisfactory service the trial promotion shall become permanent after the period of sixty (60) calendar days.
+In the event the successful applicant proves unsatisfactory, or the position proves unsatisfactory to the applicant, during the aforementioned trial period, they shall return to their former position without loss of the seniority and salary of their former position, and any other Employee promoted or transferred because of the rearrangements of positions shall also be returned to their former position without loss of the seniority and salary of their former position.

+(d) The Union shall be notified in writing of all postings, appointments, hiring, layoffs or rehirings as they apply to positions within five (5) working days.